 Homestays are an excellent way to experience genuine Peruvian culture.
 It’s not a particularly common accommodation option in Peru, but there are agencies that can help you organize a stay with a Peruvian family.

 The standard of accommodation can be quite low, especially if you are staying in a rural area, so be prepared for a change of lifestyle.
 Many homestays cater primarily for students on long-term study abroad programs, but tourists can also arrange shorter stays.
 Cusco and Lake Titicaca are both popular homestay destinations.Continue to 9 of 9 below.

 09 of 09

 Camping in Peru

 Campsites are almost nonexistent in Peru.
 Unless you’re planning multiday hikes or other such expeditions, you’ll have little use for a tent.
-Of course, there’s always the option of asking a local if you can set up camp in his or her backyard (or a nearby field).
+There’s always the option of asking a local if you can set up camp in his or her backyard.

 Safety will be an issue if you decide to camp in random locations, so always take care and be sure that you’re not setting yourself up as an easy target for opportunistic thieves.
 Before pitching your tent, consider your immediate environment -- natural hazards such as floods and landslides are common in Peru.